 Did you know that nearly 10 million people in the U.S. experience chest pain?
 Alarmingly, about 1 in 3 deaths are linked to cardiovascular disease.
 The occurrence of chest pain varies among different groups, with notable rates in middle-aged adults and certain ethnic communities.
 For instance, the estimated prevalence of chest pain among non-Hispanic black women is 6.7%, compared to 4.1% for non-Hispanic white women.

 If you or someone you know is experiencing chest pain, don’t hesitate to reach out for help.
-Your health matters, and there are compassionate professionals ready to assist you on your journey to better well-being.
+Your health matters, and there are ready to assist you on your journey to better well-being.

 Environment Setup: Choose a quiet, comfortable space free from distractions.
 Ensure it’s well-lit and that your tools are easily accessible.
 It’s a good idea to have someone nearby in case you feel any discomfort during the test.
 This setup enhances your focus and ensures safety, allowing for a more effective monitoring experience.